 An example of the Datacenter Overview view

-If you are new to views in the TrueSight console, first see Accessing and using capacity views in the TrueSight console.
+For information about views in the TrueSight console, see Accessing and using capacity views in the TrueSight console.

 Certified data sources

 The certified data sources for these views are as follows:

 - BMC - TrueSight Capacity Optimization Gateway VIS files parser

 - VMware - vCenter and ESX Server History Extractor

 You must configure and run one of these ETL modules to import data into the view.
 For more information, see BMC - TrueSight Capacity Optimization Gateway VIS files parser and VMware vCenter ETLs.

 If you are importing data from an ETL module other than the certified data source, then ensure that you have all the metrics populated in the ETL module so that the view shows the data.

 Virtual Machine - VMware